 10. Consider a Personal Loan

 By now, you have taken quite a few steps towards improving your 650 credit score.
-In fact, you’re almost halfway through the list and should have an idea of how you want to start boosting your score.
+You're almost halfway through the list and should have an idea of how you want to start boosting your score.
 However, you need to start taking a more long-term approach to your credit management.
-Starting here, I am going to discuss a few important ways of consistently improving your credit for the rest of your life.
+Starting here, I am going to discuss a few essential ways of consistently improving your credit for the rest of your life.